Full-Time Disaster Recovery Centers For Resilient Communities

-- Conduct a thorough review of the current landscape- Conduct a listening tour to become familiar with the Resilience Hub ECAP plan and departmental needs/opinions; participate in meetings with all relevant stakeholders including city departments and community members to better understand their perspectives, priorities, and concerns with regard to community resilience hubs, ensuring community needs and equity for historically disinvested priority neighborhoods is centered in all work; host community knowledge workshops to build relationships and trust with potential facility users
+- Conduct a thorough review of the current landscape- Become familiar with the Resilience Hub Network plan; review national models to identify successful strategies for community-operated hubs; participate in meetings with all relevant stakeholders, including city departments, staff members, and community members to better understand their perspectives, priorities, and concerns with regard to community-run resilience hubs

-In addition to the qualifications listed below, a background in stakeholder facilitation and engagement, and architecture, construction management, and/or engineering is strongly preferred for this project.
+In addition to the qualifications listed below, a background in strategic planning, authentic community engagement, and project management is strongly preferred for this project.

 - Synthesizes complex information into clear and concise recommendations and action-oriented implementation plans.

 - Develops and effectively implements both strategic and operational project management plans.